hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 ### Description of the Change

+All signatures received through `BlockSigned` are stored waiting for voting block.
+After voting block received through `BlockCreated` accumulated signatures are verified against this block.

 <!-- We must be able to understand the design of your change from this description.
 If we can't get a good idea of what the code will be doing from the description here, the pull request may be closed at the maintainers' discretion. -->
 <!-- Keep in mind that the maintainer reviewing this PR may not be familiar with or have worked with the code here recently, so please walk us through the concepts. -->

 ### Issue

+Closes #2999

 <!-- Put in the note about what issue is resolved by this PR, especially if it is a GitHub issue.
 It should be in the form of "Resolves #N" ("Closes", "Fixes" also work), where N is the number of the issue.
 More information about this is available in GitHub documentation: https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword -->